alexa/alexa-auto-sdk/modules/alexa/README.md

 | supportedContentSelectors      | ContentSelector[]  | No | see ContentSelector |
 | spiVersion      | String  |  Yes | must be "1.0"  |

-`supportedOperations` should list the operations which the local media source supports.
+`supportedOperations` should list the operations that the local media source supports.
 Below is a list of all `SupportedPlaybackOperation`:

 ```
 LocalMediaSource::SupportedPlaybackOperation::PLAY,